 Data covers such a broad range of things, though, where can you start?
 Start by getting the experts in master data management involved, of course.

-For data processing, Modulus employs data governance access in acquiring, storing, and securing access to data types.
+For data processing, the Intertrust Platform employs data governance access in acquiring, storing, and securing access to data types.
 It supports various data types, such as time series, metadata, and n-dimensional arrays.
 This data management technology includes the following features:

-- Data Pipelines – Modulus’ data pipelines can handle both streaming and batch processing.
+- Data Pipelines—Data pipelines can handle both streaming and batch processing.

-- Search, Query, Access – Corporate data can be searched, accessed, and queried through Modulus’ RESTful API.
+- Search, Query, Access—Corporate data can be searched, accessed, and queried through RESTful API.

 A secure analytics module protects corporate data, enabling the inclusion of data analytics partners.
 The secure analytics module also enables data stewards to monitor distributed data provenance and avoid unwanted data duplicates.
 The analytics sandbox runs third party algorithms securely and avoids the need to deal with multiple copies of data simultaneously.
 The Trusted Traveling Companion enables computation of remote, disparate datasets, so corporate data does not need to be moved to a central location to be processed.

-Data distribution is included as a part of Modulus’ data governance systems.
+Data distribution is included as a part of the Intertrust Platform.
 The data distribution system is ideal for managing customer-vendor relationships and partnerships, such as data exchanges.
 It also enables your company to create commercial marketplaces and data hubs.
 The data distribution API infrastructure empowers companies to serve hundreds of thousands of clients with real-time messages.
 With a data marketplace, companies can include features such as purchase management and paid plans.

-With cross-cloud interoperability, trusted data exchanges, comprehensive master data management, and bleeding-edge business models, Intertrust’s Modulus technology is equipped to support every company’s corporate data needs.
-With persistent protection, legal data compliance tools, and vigorous privacy assurance, Modulus comes equipped with everything needed to create a robust, complete system for managing all your company’s corporate data governance needs.
+With cross-cloud interoperability, trusted data exchanges, comprehensive master data management, and bleeding-edge business models, the Intertrust Platform is equipped to support every company’s corporate data needs.
+In addition, with persistent protection, legal data compliance tools, and vigorous privacy assurance, the Platform comes equipped with everything needed to create a robust, complete system for managing all your company’s corporate data governance needs.

-Contact Intertrust today to find out how Modulus can revolutionize your company’s data governance compliance.
+Contact Intertrust today to find out how our technology can revolutionize your company’s data governance compliance.